Pathways to the C-Suite Internship

 - Interns must have availability to participate full-time upon acceptance

 - Interns cannot be enrolled in classes for the duration of the program (in some cases, the program can be used for credit with university approval)

-- Interns must have not graduated with a bachelor’s degree more than a year from the internship program start date
+- Interns must be a college senior by the start of the Fall program OR must have not graduated with a bachelor’s degree more than a year from the internship program start date

-- Interns cannot yet have obtained an advanced degree
+- Interns cannot yet have obtained a graduate degree

 - Interns cannot be actively enrolled in graduate studies